-To ensure the highest quality data from its test sites, Ice911's process includes monitoring capabilities that allow it to collect measurements for comparing test areas with reflective sand to untreated areas.
+To ensure the highest quality data from our test sites, our process includes monitoring capabilities that allow us to collect measurements for comparing test areas with reflective sand to untreated areas.
 We collect these measurements from our buoys, drone, and satellite monitoring

 Advances in satellite sensing have unlocked the opportunity to get high-resolution aerial images of our test site, even in cloud cover.
 Traditionally-accessible satellites rarely point toward the Arctic and can't get through the frequent cloud cover to provide consistent, reliable data on material effectiveness.
 However, Synthetic Aperture Radar (SAR) satellite monitoring allows us to gather reflectivity data at our test site by employing radar sensing instead of traditional photography.
 This option will allow for the capture of reflectivity data at scale without the need for terrestrial buoys.